vijaytembugade/vijaytembugade/README.md

 Software Engineer
 -----------------

 I've working and learning web technologies and building projects throughout the process.
 I believe Sofwtare development is a process where, breaking down the problem into smaller parts gives you a big picture of system.
-I am looking forword to learn modern JavaScript ecosystem.
+I am looking forword to learn and work on React ecosystem.

 * 🌍  I'm based in Kolhapur, Maharashtra
 * ✉️  You can contact me at [vijaytembugade21@gmail.com](mailto:vijaytembugade21@gmail.com)